+I am currently finishing up two research projects.
+The first, in collaboration with Dr. Shannon Smithey, is a longitudinal research project on recidivism for a medium-sized probation office.
+The second, in collaboration with Dr. Jamie Chapman, is a study of the educational and learning experiences of incarcerated women.
 I integrate experiential learning into my courses.
-Students in my Criminal Justice Studies' courses go on ride-alongs with police officers, tutor at-risk youth, and take courses along side incarcerated individuals.
-I typically teach Juvenile Delinquency, Criminology, Sociology of Sport, Sociology of Gender, Research Methods, and Capstone II.
+Students in my Criminal Justice Studies courses go on ride-alongs with police officers, tutor at-risk youth, and take courses along side incarcerated individuals.
+I typically teach Juvenile Delinquency, Criminology, Corrections, The Police, Sociology of Sport, Sociology of Gender, Research Methods, and Capstone.
 I recently had the opportuntity to travel to Rio de Janeiro, Brazil.
-It has sparked my interested in Comparative Criminal Justice.
+It has sparked my interests in Comparative Criminal Justice.

 Out of the classroom you will most likely find me running after my two children, Declan and Eamonn, traveling, or talking about prisons.

 Rhoads, J.C. & Robison, K.M.
 2018.
 "Q Methodology and Exploring Popular Culture in a Sociology Classroom".
 Sage Research Methods Cases -- Sociology.

 Pataki, Kathryn and Kristenne Robison.
 2018.
 “The Concept of Choice”.
 Pp. unknown in SexTrafficking: Feminist & Transnational Perspectives, edited by L. Walker, G. Gaviria, & K. Gopal.
 New York: Springer International Publishing.

 Pataki, Sherri, Kristenne Robison, and Tessa Altman.
 2016.
 “Teaching Psychology of Women to Incarcerated Women.”
 Psychology of Women Quarterly 40(4): 582-586.